-Be sure to link to and embed your content on your site, blog and social channels.
+Be sure to link and embed your content on your site, blog and social channels.
 Use your website, social channels and marketing emails to encourage readers to share your latest work.
-This adds to the relevancy and quality of your content.
+This adds quality and relevancy to your content.

 Troubleshooting SEO Issues